breatheco-de/exercise-domain-generator/README.md

 a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/vanillajs-hello).

-b) If working locally type the following command from your command line: `$ git clone https://github.com/4GeeksAcademy/vanillajs-hello`.
+b) If working locally, type the following command from your command line: `$ git clone https://github.com/4GeeksAcademy/vanillajs-hello`.

 💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

-### Then follow this steps:
+### Then follow these steps:

 1. Create one `app.js` javascript file.
 2. Add your code inside your app.js file.